-The foundation’s small grants pool is available to current grantees to help them strengthen their capacity to sustain and advance their work.
+Current grantees can access small grants to help them strengthen their capacity to sustain and advance their work.
 Grantees can apply for up to two grants, one in community organizing, and one in organizational development.
 Small grants can defray the cost of hands-on consultation, and are also intended to enable our grantee organizations to increase their learning and expand their influence by attending conferences and trainings that connect staff and members to other groups working on similar issues.

-Grants to support leadership and membership development; to cover the costs of expenses for community organizing coaching opportunities, direct action activities, and meetings and travel; and to attend organizing trainings and conferences.
+Grants can be used to support leadership and membership development.
+They can cover the costs of expenses for community organizing coaching opportunities, direct action activities, and meetings and travel; and to attend organizing trainings and conferences.

 - Hire members as organizing apprentices.

 - Map communities to plan local actions and recruit organizations in targeted neighborhoods.

 - Rent buses to take members to rally in Albany.

 - Attend an organizing training program that builds strategic and leadership skills among its staff and members.

 Grants can be used to hire consultants to assist with management, fundraising, media and communications, special event planning, technological assistance, board development, and other organizational infrastructure projects.